 Add a virtual node will depend on the equipment installed,

-It is possible that the Art-Net/DMX converter does no respond to all the node and respond only to its first node (refers to the manufacturer notice).
-In this case, user must add a virtual node manually from the software to create the other nodes (not detected).
+It is possible that the Art-Net/DMX converter does no respond to all the node and respond only to its first

-To manually add a virtual node from the software, you must specify the correct IP address of the fixture, its sub network, its Art-Net universe and the number of ports used (Universe DMX).
+To manually add a virtual node from the software, you must specify the correct IP address of the fixture, its

-NB: With a fixture of several node, the Art-Net protocol uses consecutive universes for each of its ports.
 That is why it is needed to inform one universe only (the one which belongs to the device, same as for the SubNet).
-However, it is possible to send any software universe to each used port.

 For each fixture, you can choose the DMX universes of the software you want to send on the network.